-Figures within parenthesis are measured with storage tanks closed for 30 minutes.
+2 Figures within parenthesis are measured with storage tanks closed for 30 minutes.

-According to the test method in phase 3 a cooling load shall be set after 45 minutes of standstill so that the boiler gets a signal to start in phase 4.
-The ramp down time in phase 2 was 10 minutes and in phase 3 2,5 minutes.
+3 According to the test method in phase 3 a cooling load shall be set after 45 minutes of standstill so that the boiler gets a signal to start in phase 4.
+The ramp down time in phase 2 was 14 minutes and in phase 3 it was 1.5 minutes.

-When the heat demand is set to zero in phase 3 the boiler temperature decreases and thus changes the water density which gives a negative weight (boiler weight increases) on the scale in phase 3.
-The same reasoning applies to phase 5 when the boiler is in standstill and the load is drawn from the storage tanks.
+4 When the heat demand is set to zero in phase 3 the boiler temperature decreases and thus changes the water density which gives a negative weight (boiler weight increases) on the scale in phase 3 (and 5).
 This is however corrected in this revised version.
 See comments and observation on page 4 to 5.

-Heat output was drawn from the storage tank and the boiler was in shut down mode for the entire part of this phase.
+5 Heat output was drawn from the storage tank and the boiler was in a shut off mode for the entire period of this phase.
 See also technician notes in appendix 7.
 According to a revised version of the IDC protocol the thermal efficiency can be assumed to be 98 % in this phase if the boiler has satisfied a 100 % heat load without cycling.